shaloo/docs.arcana/docs/faq/ca/faq.md

     source chains.
 It uses these funds to pay for gas and the transaction amount.

-??? an-faq "Which ERC20 tokens does the unified balance feature support?"
+??? an-faq "Which chains and ERC20 tokens does the unified balance feature support for chain abstraction SDKs?"

-    Refer to the latest [[ca-stack#tokens|supported token list]].
+    Refer to the latest [[ca-stack|supported chains and token list]].

-??? an-faq "Which chains does the unified balance feature support?"

-    {{config.extra.arcana.company_name}}'s chain abstraction and unified balance works for some select [[ca-stack#chains|chains ]] and [[ca-stack#tokens|tokens]].
-We are working on adding support for more chains in the future.
+    For the standalone {{config.extra.arcana.company_name}} CA wallet used to demonstrate chain abstraction the [[ca-stack-wallet|supported chain and token list]] may vary from the SDK.
+It can be used only in the context of a limited set of [[ca-stack-wallet|supported apps]].

 ??? an-faq "Does dApp integration with the {{config.extra.arcana.company_name}} CA SDK enable an in-app wallet like the Auth SDK?"

     No there is no built-in in-app wallet offered by the {{config.extra.arcana.company_name}} SDKs.
 Web3 apps integrating with the {{config.extra.arcana.company_name}} CA SDK must use a third-party wallet for blockchain transactions.